 A party in a professional liability case brought against a licensed professional pursuant to this chapter who intends to call an expert witness of their own selection, shall certify to the court and all other parties the expert’s name, qualifications and the purpose for calling the expert ….

-Certificate of Merit Required in Iowa in 2024
+Certificate of Merit Required in Iowa in 2025

-Iowa Code Section 147.140 requires as of 2017 medical malpractice plaintiffs to file a certificate of merit in a medical negligence lawsuit in Iowa against a hospital or a medical professional.
+Iowa Code Section 147.140 requires, as of 2017, medical malpractice plaintiffs to file a certificate of merit in a medical negligence lawsuit in Iowa against a hospital or a medical professional.

-Iowa Code section 147.140(1)(b) mandates that in a medical malpractice action, the plaintiff must serve upon the defendant a certificate of merit affidavit signed by an expert witness, under oath, within sixty days of the defendant’s answer.
+Iowa Code section 147.140(1)(b) mandates that in a medical malpractice action, the plaintiff must serve upon the defendant a certificate of merit affidavit that is signed by an expert witness, under oath, within sixty days of the defendant’s answer.

 Iowa Medical Malpractice Statute of Limitations